carlssonnp/test-another-remote-/simulations/setup/README.md

 8a: Set up [two factor authentication](https://github.com/blog/1614-two-factor-authentication).

-8b: Have Rob K, Justin Hou, or Peter Hurford add your github account to the credit-model group of the avantcredit organization.
+8b: Submit a ServiceNow ticket to IT to add your github account to the credit-model group of the avantcredit organization.

 9: Set up your [Github oauth token](https://gist.github.com/robertzk/c6efef69a92cc3a03753) and put it in your `~/.bash_profile`: